 To assist tertiary institutions with improving their teaching equipment and facilities, the Government has begun working on raising education quality, and encouraging the institutions’ teaching staff to actively participate in and commence academic and professional activities that are conducive to their personal and professional development.
 The Tertiary Education Services Office processes applications for subsidies for Macao tertiary institutions and subsidies for professional development of tertiary teaching staff in Macao.

-In 2017, subsidies were granted for 12 projects on the optimisation of teaching equipment and improvement of teaching and scientific research quality, 26 projects on professional development of teaching staff, and 3 projects on activities related to tertiary education organised by student organisations.
-Total 58,170,000-pataca.
+In 2018, subsidies were granted for 11 projects on the optimisation of teaching equipment and improvement of teaching and scientific research quality, 35 projects on professional development of teaching staff, and 7 projects on activities related to tertiary education organised by student organisations.
+Total MOP 15,480,000.

 Tertiary Educational Institutions

-The University of Macau is an international public integrated university providing the faculties of Arts and Humanities; Business Administration; Education; Health Sciences; Law; Social Sciences; Science and Technology; Institute of Applied Physics and Material Engineering; Institute of Chinese Medical Sciences; and Honours College.
-The major medium of instruction is English, while some programmes are taught in Chinese, Portuguese or Japanese.
+The University of Macau (UM) is an international public integrated university providing the Faculty of Arts and Humanities, Faculty of Business Administration, Faculty of Education, Faculty of Health Sciences.
+Faculty of Law, Faculty of Social Sciences, Faculty of Science and Technology, Institute of Chinese Medical Sciences, Institute of Applied Physics and Materials Engineering, Institute of Collaborative Innovation and Honours College.

 The City University of Macau received its name in 2011 following the transfer of ownership in September 2010 and is a private university providing tertiary education.
-The university comprises Faculties of Business, International Tourism and Management, Humanities and Social Sciences, Education, Law, Urban Management and Studies, the School of Continuing Studies, as well as the Open Institute,.
-In the 2015/2016 academic year, the main campus was relocated to its new Taipa site.
+The university comprises Faculties of Business, International Tourism and Management, Humanities and Social Sciences, Education, Law, Urban Management and Studies, the School of Continuing Studies, as well as the Open Institute.
+It has established 11 research institutions, including the Research Centre for Macau Social and Economic Development, Institute for Research on Portuguese-speaking Countries, Macau “One Belt, One Road” Research Centre, Institute of Data Science and Institute of Analytical Psychology.

 The Kiang Wu Nursing College of Macau - formerly the Kiang Wu Nursing and Midwifery School - was established in 1923.
 It became a private tertiary college in November 1999, and is the longest-standing nursing educational institution in Macao.
 It is rated with confidence and recognized with four features of good practice at its Institutional Quality Audit conducted by the Quality Assurance Agency for Higher Education (QAA) of the United Kingdom.
 It also promotes the “biliteracy and trilingualism” teaching policy focusing on English, Cantonese and Mandarin and inter-professional learning and outcome-based education are strengthened.

 The Macau University of Science and Technology (MUST) is a private university established in March 2000.
-It was the first non-profit integrated university to be established for the training of gifted students in applied technology since the founding of the MSAR.
+It was the first non-profit integrated university to be established for the training of gifted students in applied technology since the founding of the Macao SAR.
+The university comprises the Faculty of Information Technology, School of Business, Faculty of Law, Faculty of Chinese Medicine, Faculty of Hospitality and Tourism Management, Faculty of Humanities and Arts, Faculty of Medicine, University International College, School of Pharmacy, School of Graduate Studies, Department of General Education and School of Continuing Studies.

-The institute offers a four-year Bachelor of Business Administration degree programme, a two-year Associate of Business Administration Diploma Program in Accounting and a one-year Professional Diploma programme adopting an integrative learning approach.
-In addition to face-to-face teaching, it provides electronic learning whereby students can arrange their on-line class time according to their own schedule.
-It also works with an overseas university in jointly organising a Master’s degree programme.
+MIM offers the Bachelor of Business Administration degree program (four years), Associate of Business Administration diploma program (two years) and the diploma program (one year), adopting an integrative learning approach in addition to face-to-face teaching.
+Students can arrange their on-line class time according to their own schedule.
+It also works with an overseas university in jointly organizing a Master’s degree program.

 The Macau Millennium College is a private tertiary education institution established in August 2001.
 To accommodate the needs of shift workers, the college offers ‘shift classes for shift workers.’
 The two shift classes have identical lecture content.
 Students can choose to attend either the morning or evening sessions.
 Lecturers are mainly internationally renowned professors from the University of Hong Kong and the Chinese Academy of Social Sciences.